tnaia/azip/README.markdown

 The motivation is compressing fastq and fasta files.

+*Update* Some testing (files of about 5 Gb): compression is about twice as fast, but the resulting file is twice as large.
+Since it takes less than 20 minutes to compress such a file on most curreny (circa 2015) computers, it is probably not worth pursuing this project.
+Phew!

 # License

   This program is free software: you can redistribute it and/or modify